BastiStrauss/MedLlama/README.md

-# Medical Llama - A medical
+# Medical Llama - A medical Q&A Bot
 This app is a fine-tuned Llama 3 powered chatbot that can be accessed by a webinterface.
 It is built to better answer medical inquiries.
 Always check answers for their correctness.

 ## Prerequists
-Make sure Docker Desktop and Docker Compose is downloaded on your machine and running
+Make sure Docker Desktop and Docker Compose is downloaded on your machine and running.

 [Docker](https://www.docker.com/)